autumndeveloper/autumndeveloper/README.md

 ### 🎵 Navazino
 A modern music streaming service similar to Spotify.
-Focused on performance, scalability, and seamless audio delivery experience.
+Focused on performance, scalability, and scalable streaming architecture.

 🔗 https://navazino.com